Winners and losers under Medicare drug plan in Trump budget

 Trump has made bringing down drug costs a top priority, but his administration's plan would create winners and losers.
 The high cost of medicines is the leading health care concern among consumers.

-Independent experts said the administration's plan will help beneficiaries with the highest prescription drug costs, an estimated 1 million of the sickest patients, those whose individual bills reach a total of more than $8,418 apiece.
+Independent experts said the administration's plan will help beneficiaries with the highest prescription drug costs, those whose individual bills reach a total of more than $8,418 apiece.

-But about 4.5 million seniors in the group just behind them could end up spending more of their own money.
-That's because the budget proposes a change in how Medicare accounts for manufacturer discounts received by patients whose total bills range between $3,750 and $8,418.
-They could wind up paying about $1,000 more.
+In 2015, about 1 million Medicare beneficiaries had costs that high, which qualified them for Medicare's "catastrophic" coverage.
+Above the threshold for catastrophic coverage, patients only pay 5 percent of the cost of their medications.
+That can still amount to thousands of dollars for very expensive drugs, and under the budget proposal, seniors who reach catastrophic coverage would no longer face copayments.

 Continue Reading Below